tvrusso/tvrusso/README.md

 - I am a retired search and rescue incident commander, and have written a few projects designed to help search and rescue process incident information for ELT searches.
-These are languishing somewhat since I retired and since the Proj library changed its API.
+These are DFLib and qDF, which I recently got working again after a long period of them being broken.

 - In March of 2023 I retired as a developer in the [Xyce](https://xyce.sandia.gov/) project, whose GitHub project is at